Non-Equilibrium Dynamics and Weakly Broken Integrability

 is the matrix element for particle-hole scattering processes.
 In the special case of perturbations of free models, $K(\theta,\vec{p})=\sum_{\Phi\in\vec{p}}\delta(\theta-\Phi)$ and we have a generalization of the quantum Boltzmann equation to include higher-order scattering processes.
 If the unperturbed Hamiltonian $H_0$ is interacting, then $K$ also describes the effect of indirect processes where a particle of rapidity $\theta$ is created or destroyed in the interacting background in response to a scattering event.
 In this case

 where

 Here, $F(\theta,\Phi)$ is the backflow function representing the effect of adding an excitation to the interacting background; see the SM.
 Here we assume particle-hole symmetry, in accordance with the usual microscopic reversibility condition of the Boltzmann scattering kernel \eqref{scattering_kernel}.
 We show in the SM that an arbitrary boosted thermal state is a fixed point of the time-evolution given in \eqref{expansionbolt}, confirming the general H-theorem presented there.
+We note finally that \eqref{expansionbolt} is an expansion in the number of excitations, which can often be recast as a low-density expansion.
+This is analogous to the LeClair-Mussardo series for equilibrium expectation values \cite{LM99}, which is observed to converge quickly.

 {\em Multiparticle Scattering.}--- The kinetic equation \eqref{expansionbolt} generically contains infinitely-many scattering processes with arbitrarily large numbers of particles $p\rightarrow h$.
 In the absence of internal degrees of freedom, the $2\rightarrow 2$ scattering processes do not contribute: these preserve momenta by 1+1-dimensional kinematics, hence the term in square brackets in \eqref{expansionbolt} vanishes.
 This is consistent with the notion that thermalization requires the non-trivial re-arrangement of momenta.
 In generic integrable models, the higher-particle form factors are typically non-zero, thereby leading to thermalization via \eqref{expansionbolt}.
 The $\phi^4$ theory considered above is special, as these higher-particle form factors vanish.
 As such, it does not thermalize in the Boltzmann regime in $1+1$ dimensions, in agreement with three-loop results for correlation functions \cite{berges_thermalization_2001,berges_quantum_2001}.
 For the $\phi^6$ perturbation, the $2\rightarrow 4$ and $3\rightarrow 3$ processes contribute.
 In Fig.~\ref{fig:Boltzmann} we show the time-evolution of the rapidity distribution $n(\theta)=2\pi\rho_{\rm p}(\theta)/\mathrm{cosh}(\theta)$, and the first few effective temperatures, in a $\phi^6$ quench.
 The results are consistent with thermalization, and illustrate how effective temperatures may exhibit non-monotonic dynamics.